Air New Zealand Board

 Janice (Jan) Dawson, Deputy Chair

-Ms Dawson is a director of AIG Insurance New Zealand Limited, Beca Group Limited, Goodman Fielder Limited, Meridian Energy Limited and Westpac New Zealand Limited.
+Ms Dawson is Chairman of Westpac New Zealand and a director of AIG Insurance New Zealand Limited, Beca Group Limited, and Meridian Energy Limited.
 Ms Dawson is a member of the University of Auckland Council, the Capital Investment Committee of the National Health Board and a Trustee of the National Maritime Museum.

 Ms Dawson was a partner of KPMG for 30 years, specialising in audit and risk advisory, and the Chair and Chief Executive of KPMG New Zealand from 2006 until 2011.